opencleveland/refundcleveland/README.md

 Copy and rename **local_settings_template.py** to **local_settings.py**, and fill in environmental variables:

-`SECRET_KEY` -- Django’s Secret Key used by the project
+`SECRET_KEY` -- Django’s Secret Key used by the project `GOOGLE_API_KEY` -- Used for Google's Civic Information API to map Address to Political Ward

+`DATABASES` -- map of parameters to define the connection to a database.
+In prod, we are using a postgres db hosted on heroku, and the connection is injected there via config vars.

 #### Run the app